 “There are individuals and organizations that sell service animal certification or registration documents online.
 These documents do not convey any rights under the ADA and the Department of Justice does not recognize them as proof that the dog is a service animal.”

-Fortunately, I am a Texas LMHP (licensed mental health practitioner) who specializes in helping those with mental health concerns obtain fair access to housing with their ESA or Service Dog.
-I have been assisting clients with their assistance and service animal needs since 2015, and have been successful in understanding the medical, mental health, disability, and legal process for facilitating my clients’ fair access to housing with a Texas ESA or Service Animal.
-I receive referrals from universities, other healthcare providers, and members of the community because I help individuals in Texas, and have been practicing as an LMHP in Texas since 2008 (I have been practicing as an LMHP since 1998).
-Furthermore, I am easy to get a hold of here, and I respond quickly.
+Fortunately, I am a Texas LMHP (licensed mental health practitioner) who specializes in helping those with mental health concerns concerns with possible mental health disabilities.
+And sometimes individuals need to obtain fair access to housing with their ESA or Service Dog.
+I have been assisting clients with their assistance and service animal needs since 2015, and have an understanding of the medical, mental health, disability, and legal process for facilitating my clients’ fair access to housing with a Texas ESA or Service Animal.
+I receive referrals from universities, other healthcare providers, and members of the community because I help individuals in Texas, and have been practicing as an LMHP LCSW in Texas since 2008.
+(I have been practicing as a social worker since 1998).
+Furthermore, I am easy to get a hold of here, and I respond as quickly as possible, usually within 24 hours.
 I also value equal access for everyone and try to keep my fees affordable so as to be obtainable for most people.
 For this reason, I do not sell unnecessary items such as registrations, certifications, Service Animal vests, or Assistant Animal IDs, nor do I waste a person’s time and money by providing ESA letters to someone who lives outside of Texas, or who I feel wouldn’t qualify for an ESA/PSA.
 I also do not charge extra when a client has more than one animal, nor do I charge extra for verification forms that an apartment might require.
 I also do not charge extra for basic questions a client might have.
-The cost is a flat $78 session fee.
+The cost is a flat $78 session fee, and often one entailed session is all that is needed.

 I can help you and your ESA live a happy life together in Texas